KvalitetsIT/.github/PULL_REQUEST_TEMPLATE.md

 ### What has changed - and why?

-Reviewer should definetly ask me to delete this line, and tell me to explain the changes in more detail.
+Reviewer should definitely ask me to delete this line, and tell me to explain the changes in more detail.

 # Checklist